pymor/pymor/docs/source/tutorial_mor_with_anns.rst

     np.median(speedups)

-The :class:`~pymor.reductors.neural_network.NeuralNetworkReductor` can also handle models originated from external solvers.
-Due to its non-intrusive manner, the respective reduced models are implemented quite easily without much more effort than in this tutorial.
+Since :class:`~pymor.reductors.neural_network.NeuralNetworkReductor` only calls the :meth:`~pymor.models.interface.Model.solve` method of the |Model|, it can easily be applied to |Models| originating from external solvers, without requiring any access to
+|Operators| internal to the solver.